Sports in the New York metropolitan area: Golf

 The Saint Andrews Golf Club in Hastings-on-Hudson, organized in 1888, is a founding member of the United States Golf Association (USGA) and is considered the oldest continuously operating golf club in the United States.
 Opening in 1895, Van Cortlandt Park Golf Course is America's oldest public golf course.
 Richmond County Country Club on Staten Island along with North Shore Towers and Country Club in the borough of Queens are the only private country clubs in New York City.
 Golfing greats Bobby Jones (1921 and 1930) and Ben Hogan (1953) were honored with ticker-tape parades down the Canyon of Heroes, after their British Open triumphs.

 With its headquarters in Far Hills, New Jersey, the New York area has hosted just about every type of USGA championship.
 The U.S. Open has been played at Shinnecock Hills Golf Club, Englewood Golf Club, Garden City Golf Club, Baltusrol Golf Club (Lower Course), Inwood Country Club, Winged Foot Golf Club (West Course), Fresh Meadow Country Club, and Bethpage State Park (Black Course, often called "Bethpage Black").
 The U.S. Women's Open has been held at Winged Foot Golf Club (East Course), Baltusrol Golf Club (Lower Course and Upper Course), Plainfield Country Club, Sebonack Golf Club, and Trump National Golf Club (Old Course).
 The USGA has conducted a number of individual amateur championships in the area.

 The Professional Golfers' Association of America (PGA), the PGA Tour, the PGA Tour Champions, and the Ladies Professional Golf Association (LPGA) have had events hosted in the area.

 The PGA Championship has been held at Engineers Country Club, Inwood Country Club, Pelham Country Club, Salisbury Golf Club (Eisenhower Park), Fresh Meadow Country Club, The Shawnee Inn & Golf Resort (Composite), Pomonok Country Club, Baltusrol Golf Club (Lower Course), Winged Foot Golf Club (West Course), and Bethpage Black.
 The Trump National Golf Club (Old Course) is a future host of the event.
-The Ryder Cup has been held at Ridgewood Country Club (Composite); Bethpage Black is a future site of the event.
+The Ryder Cup has been held at Ridgewood Country Club (Composite) and Bethpage Black.
 The Presidents Cup has been conducted at Liberty National Golf Club.